Aliases for ARHGAP45 Gene

 ARHGAP45 (Rho GTPase Activating Protein 45) is a Protein Coding gene.
-Diseases associated with ARHGAP45 include Hematopoietic Stem Cell Transplantation and Acute Graft Versus Host Disease.
-Among its related pathways are Innate Immune System and Signaling by GPCR.
+Diseases associated with ARHGAP45 include Graft-Versus-Host Disease and Acute Graft Versus Host Disease.
+Among its related pathways are Signaling by GPCR and Innate Immune System.
 An important paralog of this gene is ARHGAP29.

 Contains a GTPase activator for the Rho-type GTPases (RhoGAP) domain that would be able to negatively regulate the actin cytoskeleton as well as cell spreading.
 However, also contains N-terminally a BAR-domin which is able to play an autoinhibitory effect on this RhoGAP activity.